 It's easy to write a list of numbers to cold call, although none of have the time to go through every single one hoping that they need and want our service.
 Those are leads, but not good ones.
 A great lead is a phone call to you, asking for your service, not vise-versa.
 You may ask yourself "How on earth do I get potential clients to call me?"
 That's where CT Website Design becomes a necessity not a luxury.

-This is how the internet works for local businesses with an exorbitance flow of clients.
+This is how the internet works for local businesses with an exorbitance flow of clients like roofing companies in Old Saybrook.
 Someone either finds them on Google, Facebook, or some other referral source.
 They go to the small business website, like what they see, and pick up the phone.
 The sale is already made, the local business only needs to meet with their new client or customer to close the deal.
+Much like a roofing company in Essex.

 Your website acts as an informational gateway to prove your a credible business.
 Your CT website design will display a few key points about you and your work.
 All your potential customers are looking for reasons to choose and trust you, your product and/or service.
 Your website displays these 5 trust-building elements: